borntyping/sous-chef/README.rst

 Package versions
 ^^^^^^^^^^^^^^^^

-Sous-chef will display package metadata from nodes if availible.
+Sous-chef will display package metadata from nodes if available.
 It expects this data to be in the following format::

 	"packages": {